 Francis Park Blacktown Showground Precinct, Corner of Richmond Road and Balmoral Road, Blacktown

-Water Play is available here from September through to May (December – February 9am to 6.30pm, all other months 10am to 3.30pm).
+Water Play is available here in Summer from 9am to 6.30pm and in Autumn and Spring from 10am to 3.30pm.
 It includes a sheltered area with varying sized water troughs, a hand wheel water pump, concrete water maze, and spurts and sprays coming from all over.
 There are also two other playgrounds – a junior playground suited to 2-8 yr olds with a junior activity unit, swings, a rotating ball, play tables, balance beams and rubber mushrooms!
 And a senior playground for 6-14 year olds with a flying fox, balance cable and beams, climbing units, slides and more!
 There’s limited shade over the seated areas but it’s close to toilets – bonus!
-There’s a brand new cafe right next door too called The Groundskeeper Cafe and it’s a must if you are visiting this park.
-We visited last year and here is our review.

 Blaxland Riverside Park – Jamieson Street, Sydney Olympic Park